kubernetes-sigs/network-policy-api/site-src/npeps/npep-133-fqdn-egress-selector.md

    considered authoritative for resolving domain names.
 This could be the `kube-dns` Service or potentially some other DNS provider specified in the implementation's configuration.
+1. Pods are expected to use the DNS configuration provided via `resolv.conf` (i.e. the canonical cluster DNS server).
+If a pod uses a different DNS server (e.g. hardcoded `8.8.8.8`), FQDN rule processing is not guaranteed to work.
 1. DNS record querying and lifetimes:
    *  Pods are expected to make a DNS query for a domain before sending traffic to it.
 If the Pod fails to send a DNS request and instead just sends